gatsbyjs/gatsby/docs/blog/2019-01-28-building-a-large-ecommerce-website-with-gatsby-at-daniel-wellington/index.md

 We started optimizing them by running them only when needed.
 For instance, our footer is the same on every single page (for a market), so it's better to run the query for that component in `gatsby-node`'s `createPages` and inject the result via the `context` of the page, rather than having the query for the footer in the page's GraphQL query.

-It was a good improvement, but that just brought us from "absolutely unacceptable" to "unacceptable".
+It was a good improvement, but even the resulting 30-minute build time was too slow, because it was bottlenecking our content editors.

 ## Improving the preview experience